Murderlon/conny-groenewegen/src/pages/re-couture/alchemy-mercedes-benz-dutch-fashion-awards-2011-12.md

 headerImage:
   alt: Alchemy Mercedes Benz Dutch Fashion Awards 2011-12
   image: /assets/01-nugget-coat.jpg
-description: >-
-  ALCHEMY, AUTUMN/WINTER 2012/13

-  The Autumn/Winter 2012/13 collection is inspired by ‘alchemy’ and the mysterious transformations that colour our mind, body and spirit.
-Each intarsia knit garment is processed with a hot dye that changes color and character of used materials like wool, wild silk and copper.
-This ‘alchemical process’ which allows to integrate and define the shape for each design resulted in a fascinating balance between traditional craftsmanship and innovation.

-  Extra: Mercedes-Benz Dutch Fashion Award winner —2011

-  “The jury was instantly and unanimously convinced by the artistic integrity of this designer who provides the fashion industry with much needed oxygen” Mrs.
-  Fabiana Giacomotti, the Editor-in-chief of Fashion Illustrated, and Mr. Armand Hadida, owner of L’Eclaireur and Tranoï in Paris declared about the winning designer Conny Groenewegen, on behalf of the entire jury.

-  Photography: Peter Stigter

-  Beeldbehandeling:

-  Per twee op volgorde van numbering

-  Behalve 11, 12, 13 naast elkaar
 vimeoID: ''
 images:
   - alt: Alchemy Mercedes Benz Dutch Fashion Awards 2011-12